danielh-official/getresi-software-engineer-filamentphp-demo/README.md

 > I'm having issues with committing on Git.

 Run `composer update` to trigger `whisky update`.
 That should refresh your Git hooks.
 If you've installed a fresh project, make sure to run `composer setup` before doing anything else.

+## REST API

+### Properties

+Login to an account with necessary personal access tokens permissions (super_admin role should have it).
+Create a personal access token and copy the result in the subsequent notification.
+The access token should be sent with the request as part of Bearer token authentication.

+In your client of choice (e.g., curl, Postman), you can call the following endpoints:

+- `GET /api/properties` - Get a paginated list of all properties (use 'page' and 'perPage' query params to control the content of the response)
+- `GET /api/properties/{id}` - Get a specific property via id
+- `POST /api/properties` - Create a new property using the following fields: name, owner_email (the email of a user you want to assign as owner of the property), type (see: [PropertyTypeEnum](app/Enum/PropertyTypeEnum.php) for list of options)
+- `DELETE /api/properties/{id}` - Delete a specific property via id